egyptgame/egyptgame.github.io/index.md

 ![Image]https://vignette2.wikia.nocookie.net/greensky/images/6/63/Char-game-ken.jpg/revision/latest?cb=20100520161431

 ### The Professor/ Dr. Huddleston
 The Professor is a strange man who runs a shop, A-Z Curio Antiques.
 Many were intrigued and scared by him, and some dared each other to visit him, however they never actually made it.
 He has a poker face, he doesn't react to much.
 This results in many being scared of him.
+When a murder takes place, he is naturally the main suspect.
 Near the end of the book, ***SPOILER ALERT***